saniti/EQH/LOCAL_SETUP.md

 ---

-**You can now run the entire Horse Health Monitoring System 100% locally with just Docker and Node.js!**
+**You can now run the entire Horse Health Monitoring System 100% locally with just Docker and Node.js - no cloud services required!**